Tyson Fury mocks Anthony Joshua by comparing his “14 pints of Fosters” diet to the ultra-healthy habits of his British opponent.

 And after back-to-back victories over Deontay Wilder, the Morecambe fighter is now a world champion with a pro record of 31-0-1.

-The Watford hero may be shredded and able to grate cheese on his steel abs these days.
+These days, the Watford hero might be shredded and able to grate cheese on his steel abs.

 However, photos taken of AJ as a 12-year-old while he was attending a Nigerian boarding school revealed just how frail he was before he began his athletic career.

-In the coming months, Joshua is desperate to get his career back on track.

-In September, he lost his WBA, IBF, and WBO world heavyweight titles to Oleksandr Usyk in a thrashing at Tottenham Hotspur.
+In September, he was battered by Oleksandr Usyk, who took his WBA, IBF, and WBO world heavyweight titles.

-And, after reportedly parting ways with Rob McCracken, he’ll be hoping for a new trainer to help him reclaim the titles.
+After reportedly parting ways with Rob McCracken, he will be looking for a new trainer to assist him in reclaiming the titles.